What Is Reinvestment Risk?

 A better way of at least partially mitigating reinvestment risk is to create a “bond ladder,” a portfolio holding bonds with widely varied maturity dates.
 Because the market is essentially cyclical, high-interest rates fall too low and then rise again.
 Chances are only some of your bonds will mature in a low-interest rate environment and these can usually be offset by other bonds that mature when interest rates are high.

 Investing in actively managed bond funds may reduce the impact of reinvestment risk, because the fund manager can take similar steps to mitigate risk.
 Over time, however, the yields on bond funds do tend to rise and fall with the market, so actively managed bond funds provide only limited protection against reinvestment risk.

 Another possible strategy is to reinvest in investments not directly affected by falling interest rates.
-One of the truisms of investments generally is to make them as uncorrelated as possible.
-This strategy, if successfully executed achieves that.
+One goal of investments generally is to make them as uncorrelated as possible.
+This strategy, if successfully executed, achieves that.
 But it also involves a degree of sophistication and investment experience that not many retail investors possess.